kyma-project/test-infra/docs/prow/migration-guide-release.md

-# Release Jobs Migration Guide
+# Migration Guide for Release Jobs

-This document describes the procedure of defining release Jobs for kyma components.
-There is an assumption that the reader is familiar with migration guide for standard jobs available [here](https://github.com/kyma-project/test-infra/blob/master/docs/prow/migration-guide.md).
+This document describes the procedure for defining release jobs for Kyma components.

+>**NOTE:** Before you follow the steps in this guide, read the [migration guide for standard jobs](https://github.com/kyma-project/test-infra/blob/master/docs/prow/migration-guide.md).

 ## Steps

+Follow the subsections to define component jobs for a release.

-### Implement release rule
+### Implement a release rule
-In your component's Makefile, please make sure that you defined released rule `ci-release`.
+Define the `ci-release` released rule in your component's Makefile.
-Example from Binding Usage Controller:
+See the Binding Usage Controller as an example:
 ```
 APP_NAME = binding-usage-controller
 IMG = $(DOCKER_PUSH_REPOSITORY)$(DOCKER_PUSH_DIRECTORY)/$(APP_NAME)